streamoid/Barebones-JS/README.md

 - message: "Success" indicates that the API call has been successful

 **data** Contains the recommended products
-- products is an array containing all of the recommended product ids
+- products: An array containing all of the recommended product ids